oliver-worth/GameStore-Ice-/README.md

 The primary objective is to forecast game sales for the year 2017, using data from previous years, with a focus on:

 1. Understanding the key factors that drive video game sales across different regions.
-2. Identifying potential blockbuster games for planning future marketing campaigns.
+2. To forecast potential trends in the gaming market for 2017, focusing on game genres, platforms, and ratings.

 ## Tools and Libraries
 The following libraries were used in this project: